ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

-City Index’s cleanly-designed mobile app is a versatile trading tool that earned Best in Class honors in 2024 and ranks with what’s offered by category leaders such as IG, CMC Markets and Saxo.
+City Index’s cleanly-designed mobile app is a versatile trading tool and ranks with what’s offered by category leaders such as IG, CMC Markets and Saxo.

 Apps overview: City Index offers its own proprietary mobile app alongside the popular MetaTrader 4 (MT4) platform developed by MetaQuotes Software Corporation.